HademiData/DataCode/README.md

 # DataCode
    Python for Data Science code Compilation
-This repository contains all my data science traning and creation Source Code
+This repository contains all my data science training and creation Source Code